nmshd/documentation/_docs_integrate/iql-syntax.md

 # End automatic generation
 ---

-The Enmeshed _Identity Query Language_ (IQL) is a domain-specific language to query IdentityAttributes using a concise and simple syntax.
+The enmeshed _Identity Query Language_ (IQL) is a domain-specific language to query IdentityAttributes using a concise and simple syntax.
 The IQL is tailored towards usage by non-technical users and integrators.
-The IQL is complete, i.e. it's expressive enough to query arbitrary subsets of IdentityAttributes and can thus serve as a replacement of the other types of queries dealing with IdentityAttributes.
+The IQL is complete, i.e. it's expressive enough to query arbitrary subsets of IdentityAttributes and can thus serve as a replacement for IdentityAttributeQueries.

 ## Basic Syntax

 ### Filter by Value Type

-The most common usage of the IQL is to filter IdentityAttributes by their value types or tags.
+The most common usage of the IQL is to filter [IdentityAttributes]({% link _docs_integrate/attribute-values#identity-attributes %}) by their value types or tags.
 Value types are specified by directly using their names as terms in the query string.
 E.g. the following IQL query will match all phone numbers, i.e. all IdentityAttributes of value type _PhoneNumber_:

 ```iql
 PhoneNumber